Parents and FERPA

 A. FERPA does not permit EFSC to release non-directory information without the signed consent of the student or in compliance with a subpoena.

 Q. How can I pay my son/daughter's account if you can't even tell me how much they owe?

 A. Your child will either have to verbally inform you about their financial account or they will have to provide a written consent form authorizing you to receive and inspect their financial statements.

 Q. What if my child is still in High School?

 A. FERPA rights transfer to the student when he/she begins attending a postsecondary school even if he/she is also enrolled in high school.
 Unless you obtain a signed consent from your child or EFSC receives a lawfully issued subpoena, you should address your concerns through the high school guidance counselor.

-Click each topic for more parents info.
+Additional info for parents: Click each topic for details

 Parents have no inherent rights to access or inspect their son or daughter's education records at the postsecondary level.
 This right is limited solely to the student.
 At EFSC, records may be released to parents or any other third party only if the student has provided a written release to the college or in compliance with a subpoena.

 Such things as progress in a course, deficiencies in a subject area, scores and grades on papers, exams, etc. are all examples of personally identifiable information that make up part of the student's education record.
 This information is protected under FERPA and parents may not have access unless the student has provided written authorization that specifically identifies what information may be released to the parent(s).